 You can use FileMaker Server as:

-a data source (FileMaker Server only).
+a data source.
 You can share hosted FileMaker Pro database files with other applications on the same computer or over a network using ODBC (Open Database Connectivity) and JDBC (Java Database Connectivity).
 For example, use FileMaker Pro data in other applications to create charts, analyze numbers, and generate reports.

 an ODBC client application.
 Hosted FileMaker Pro databases can interact with data sources on the same computer or over a network.
 For example, hosted FileMaker Pro databases can work with an Oracle data source interactively as defined in the FileMaker Pro relationships graph and in layouts.

 FileMaker Server platform includes the software you need to share databases as data sources via ODBC and JDBC, including the FileMaker client drivers you use to access your databases from other ODBC- or JDBC-compliant applications.
 See Sharing FileMaker Pro databases via ODBC and JDBC for information about enabling a database file for sharing.